esloch/MapsUploader/README.md

 ## UPDATE INCIDENCE MAPS

-### This tool automates the sending of incidences maps to the repositories on the server.
+### This tool automates the sending of incidences maps to the host repositories.
+The map images are used for visualizations on the AlertaDengue website.

 #### Requirements:

-Make sure you have your [ssh-key](https://www.ssh.com/academy/ssh/keygen#ssh-keys-and-public-key-authentication) on the target host and file system access privileges
+Make sure you have your [ssh-key](https://www.ssh.com/academy/ssh/keygen#ssh-keys-and-public-key-authentication) on the target host and file system access privileges.
 *Install dependencies:*
 ```
 $ sudo apt update && sudo apt install rsync gettext-base